kirbyj/praatsauce/README.md

 `t` is the rank order of the measurement taken in a `Filename` for a given `Label`. `t_ms` is the absolute time in the file when the measurement was taken.

-The abbreviations in the header otherwise follow the VoiceSauce conventions. `B1, B2, B3` are formant bandwidths; `H1u, H2u...` are uncorrected harmonic amplitudes or differences; and `H1H2c, H1A1c...` are corrected harmonic amplitudes or differences.
-For more details on the implementation of the corrections, see the accompanying CORRECTIONS.md file.
+The abbreviations in the header otherwise follow the VoiceSauce conventions. `B1, B2, B3` are formant bandwidths; `H1u, H1H2u...` are uncorrected harmonic amplitudes or differences; and `H1c, H1A1c...` are corrected harmonic amplitudes or differences.
+For more details on the implementation of the corrections, see the [CORRECTIONS.md](#CORRECTIONS.md) file.

 ## A note on smoothing
 VoiceSauce has a smoothing parameter and smooths harmonic amplitudes (but not formants or F0) using a (lagged) moving-average window filter [[2]](#fn2).
 Currently, there is no smoothing option implemented in PraatSauce, as most data analysis software such as R offers a greater range of easily accessible smoothing options that are fiddly to implement in Praat.